Rank-level duality of Conformal Blocks for odd orthogonal Lie algebras in genus 0: Verlinde Formula and equality of dimensions

-\begin{remark} These equalities of the dimensions of the conformal blocks gives rise to some interesting relations between the fusion ring of $\mathfrak{so}(2r+1)$ at level $2s+1$ with the fusion ring of $\mathfrak{so}(2s+1)$ at level $2r+1$.
-See ~\cite{cat} for more details. \end{remark}
+\begin{remark} These equalities of the dimensions of the conformal blocks give rise to some new interesting relations between the fusion ring of $\operatorname{SO}(2r+1)$ at level $2s+1$ with the fusion ring of $\operatorname{SO}(2s+1)$ at level $2r+1$. \end{remark}